Navigating Your Dog’s Adulthood: What To Expect In Months 7-8

 Territoriality

 As your dog matures, they may also develop a sense of territoriality.
 This means they may become more protective of their living space and belongings.
-It's important to establish boundaries and set clear for your dog to follow.
+It's important to establish boundaries and set clear rules for your dog to follow.
 Proper training and socialization can help prevent aggressive or possessive behaviors associated with territoriality.

 Socialization Challenges